 But once you create a budget, you'll realize you're never too poor to budget.

 Budgeting can help you learn more about your spending habits, build a slow-but-steady emergency fund, and improve your financial situation.

-When you're broke, according to TheBalance, "it is one of the times when it is even more important to budget and keeps track of your finances."
+When you're broke, it's actually one of the most important times to budget and keep track of your finances.

 MYTH #4: "I'm NOT broke, so I don't need a budget."